-I’m a writer, poet, dancer and actor.
-I was born in Jamaica, moved to the UK at the age of ten, attended school in Manchester, moved to Birmingham to study and, despite several attempts to leave, still live in this amazingly diverse city.
+I’m a writer, poet, playwright, dancer and actor.
+I was born in Jamaica, moved to the UK at the age of ten, attended school in Manchester, moved to Birmingham for higher education and, despite several attempts to leave, still live in this amazingly diverse city.
 Please see more on my website predencia.co.uk

 Until September 2005 I had no idea I’d take to the stage as a performer (although I’m no stranger to the stage as trainer, workshop leader and conference presenter).
 I attended an Artsfest workshop on Performance Poetry and got hooked.
 It started with poetry, then expanded into acting when I did the NCFE Performance Skills course at Nu Century Arts April – September 2007, and when I was asked to join the group Mahogany Tree it really gave me an appetite for singing and dancing.
 I started belly dancing in September 2007 and throughly enjoy it.
 It takes years to develop the skills to become a proficient dancer and a certain amount of confidence to perform solo.
 I’m a great believer in having a go, my performances are not yet technically perfect but they certainly have energy.
 But writing was and still is my main passion.